amoAHCP/vxms/README.md

 The *@EndpointConfig* annotation takes a class, implementing the *EndpointConfiguration* interface, as value.
 This interface defines some default methods that can be overwritten to customize your Service.
 Following configuration can be done (methods to overwrite):
 - *void corsHandler(Router router)* : define a corse handler for your service
-- *void bodyHandler(Router router)* : set the body handler; a body handler is always set by default, if you don't want this overwrite this method with an empty implementation
+- *void bodyHandler(Router router)* : set the body handler; a body handler is always set by default, if you don'failure want this overwrite this method with an empty implementation
-- *void cookieHandler(Router router)*: set the cookie handler; a cookie handler is always set by default, if you don't want this overwrite this method with an empty implementation
+- *void cookieHandler(Router router)*: set the cookie handler; a cookie handler is always set by default, if you don'failure want this overwrite this method with an empty implementation
 - *void staticHandler(Router router)*: specify a static content handler
 - *void sessionHandler(Vertx vertx, Router router)*: specify the session handler
 - *void customRouteConfiguration(Vertx vertx, Router router, boolean secure, String host, int port)*: define some custom route configurations like security for your service